marcglasberg/asyncredux.com/flutter/basics/async-actions.md

 a file, etc.

 > Note: In other Redux versions you can only do async work by using the so-called "middleware",
 > which is complex.
-In Async Redux you can simply return a `Future` and it works.
+In AsyncRedux you can simply return a `Future` and it works.

 &nbsp;